-In 1953, it became part or the University of Hawai'i.
-Today, Lyon Arboretum continues to develop its extensive tropical plant collection emphasizing native Hawaiian species, tropical palms, aroids, ti, taro, heliconia and ginger.
+In 1953, it became part of the University of Hawaii.
+Today, Lyon Arboretum continues to develop its extensive tropical plant collection emphasizing native Hawaiian species, tropical palms, aroids, ti, taro, heliconia, and ginger.

 After the University took over, the emphasis shifted from forestry to horticulture.
-During the last thirty years nearly 2,000 ornamental and econmically useful plants have been introduced to the grounds.
+During the last thirty years, nearly 2,000 ornamental and economically useful plants have been introduced to the grounds.
 More recently the arboretum has dedicated itself to becoming a center for the rescue and propagation of rare and endangered native Hawaiian plants.

 The path parallels the Manoa Stream, whose water is heavily polluted with leptospirosis bacteria.
 Do not drink or swim in the water.
 There are also plenty of mosquitos and other biting insects, so a good application of bug spray is a must.

 At the end of the path you will find the 150-foot Manoa Falls whose flow ranges from spectacular following heavy rains to mildly impressive on most days.
 Again, do not be tempted to swim in the water.
 There is severe danger of falling rocks close to the falls.